 We collaborate as a professional team to ensure that students are challenged at their instructional level and to encourage growth by extending concepts in the best setting using models proven by research.
 Our intervention plan begins with the individual student's current learning while considering both class and grade level needs.
 By referring to essential standards and the results of both universal and diagnostic assessments, we plan an intervention program that targets specific skills and content.

-We are able to receive additional training, resources, programs, and staffing to benefit all reading groups, from below to above grade level.
+We are able to receive additional training, resources, programs, and staffing to benefit all students at NExA.
 School wide programs do not have to identify particular children as eligible for services.
-Having school wide status helps us to assist all of our students and enhance our reading program as a whole.
-This means any student who could benefit from additional help using Title I resources, whether for a two week skill group or a year-long remediation plan, will receive the help needed.
+Having school wide status helps us to assist all of our students and enhance our program as a whole.
+This means any student who could benefit from additional help using Title I resources, whether for a two week skill group or a year-long remediation plan, will receive the help they need.

 Title I service may include:

-Inclusion Students receive assistance in the regular classroom.
+Inclusion: Students receive assistance in the regular classroom.

-Push In Differentiated Instruction Students receive small group instruction within the classroom according to their individual needs.
+Push In Differentiated Instruction: Students receive small group instruction within the classroom according to their individual needs.

 One-on-One Assistance Students may be pulled out to work on an individual basis with a Highly Qualified Title I staff member.

 We believe differentiating instruction within the classroom is essential to creating strong confident students.
 The Title I Specialist, classroom teachers, and Highly Qualified paraprofessionals work with all students to create lesson plans that are designed to meet both skills and essential standards content areas.
 Our goal is to help children become confident learners who enjoy the many aspects of both academic and recreational life.
 Through a partnership with parents, we support the efforts of the children we serve to become lifelong learners.